-As part of the master plan of the Confederation for strengthening biomedical research and technology, the TPA and the corresponding ordinances are currently under revision.
+As part of the master plan of the Confederation for strengthening biomedical research and technology, the TPA and the corresponding ordinances were revised.
 The revision aims at improving the population's access to therapeutic products and the conditions for biomedical research and industry.
 The Federal Council transferred the dispatch on the revision of the TPA to the Parliament on 7 November 2012, which accepted the core elements of the Federal Council's draft, amended part of it, and adopted the revised TPA on 18 March 2016.

-Certain provisions have already entered into force on 1 January 2018.
+Certain provisions entered into force on 1 January 2018.
 With regard to the remaining implementing provisions, a consultation process was conducted in 2017.
-Thereupon, most of the revised provisions of the TPA and the corresponding ordinances entered into force on 1 January 2019.
-However, as a result of the consultation process, the implementing provisions relating to integrity, transparency and the obligation to pass on discounts needed to be amended: the new ordinance on transparency and integrity in the context of therapeutic products will enter into force on 1 January 2020.
+Thereupon, the revised provisions of the TPA and the corresponding ordinances entered into force on 1 January 2019 and 1 January 2020, respectively.